|

 befallen thee."

-As the slave girl and my brother leave the house
+slave girl and my brother leave the house several onlookers

-appears sealing the marriage contract, "May God prolong thy life!
-May thy
+the marriage contract, "May God prolong thy life!
+May thy marriage be

 Husband and Parrot